GlobalWebIndex/platform-go-challenge/README.md

 #### Metrics

-If metric collection is enabled using the configuration (env) file, GO runtime metrics and metrics pertaining to the API endpoints are collected and exposed through the corresponding Prometheus scraping endpoint (*/metrics*).
+If metric collection is enabled using the configuration (yaml) file, GO runtime metrics and metrics pertaining to the API endpoints are collected and exposed through the corresponding Prometheus scraping endpoint (*/metrics*).

 #### Tests